Concentration of Measure Inequalities in Information Theory, Communications and Coding (Second Edition): Transportation-cost inequalities

 If the pdf $p$ of $P$ is log-concave, so that \eqref{eq:log_concave} holds with $K = 0$, then \eqref{eq:HWI_T2} implies the inequality

-for any $Q \ll P$.
+for every $Q$ such that $Q \ll P$.
 This is an Euclidean log-Sobolev inequality that is similar to the one satisfied by $P =G^n$ (see Remark~\ref{remark: HWI and TC implies a loosened version of Gaussian LSI}).
 However, note that the constant in front of the Fisher information distance $I(\cdot\|\cdot)$ on the right-hand side of \eqref{eq:HWI_LSI} is suboptimal, as can be verified by letting $P = G^n$, which satisfies ${\rm T}_2(1)$; going through the above steps, as we know from Section~\ref{sec:Gaussian_LSI} (in particular, see \eqref{eq:Gross_LSI_1}), the optimal constant should be $\frac{1}{2}$, so the one in \eqref{eq:HWI_LSI} is off by a factor of $4$.
 On the other hand, it is quite remarkable that, up to constants, the Euclidean log-Sobolev and ${\rm T}_2$ inequalities are equivalent. \item If the pdf $p$ of $P$ is {\em strongly log-concave}, i.e., if \eqref{eq:log_concave} holds with some $K > 0$, then $P$ satisfies the Euclidean log-Sobolev inequality with constant $\frac{1}{K}$.
-Indeed, using Young's inequality $ab \le \frac{a^2+b^2}{2}$, we have from \eqref{eq:HWI}
+Indeed, using the simple inequality $ab \le \frac{a^2+b^2}{2}$ for every $a, b \in \reals$, we have from \eqref{eq:HWI}

 which shows that $P$ satisfies the Euclidean $\LSI\bigl(\frac{1}{K}\bigr)$ inequality.
 In particular, the standard Gaussian distribution $P = G^n$ satisfies \eqref{eq:log_concave} with $K=1$, so we even get the right constant.
 In fact, the statement that \eqref{eq:log_concave} with $K > 0$ implies Euclidean $\LSI\bigl(\frac{1}{K}\bigr)$ was first proved in 1985 by Bakry and Emery \cite{Bakry_Emery} using very different means. \end{enumerate}